sotiriosc/Team-Profile-Generator/README.md

 ## Questions:

 The source code of this project can be found on my Github repository at www.github.com/sotiriosc.
 Feel free to contact me any time regarding questions or recomendations.
 My email is chortogiannoss@gmail.com.
-Thank you for taking the time to review and use my app.
+Thank you for taking the time to review and use my app, I really appreciate it.